Education / Designations

 CTR offers online education classes which can be completed in the privacy of your home or office and completed at your own pace.
 These courses can be taken to fulfill license renewal requirements, NAR Ethics requirement, obtain a designation, complete exam prep or just expand your overall knowledge on a variety of topics.

 NAR Mandatory Ethics Training Requirement

 Effective January 1, 2001 REALTORS® are required to complete REALTORS® Code of Ethics Training of not less than two hours and 30 minutes of instructional time.
 Each cycle previously ran every four years.
-As of 2017 Ethics is required every two years.
+As of 2019 Ethics is required every three years.